 FLYERS-RED WINGS' SERIES HISTORY: Current and Miscellaneous:

-The Flyers have won the last six home games.
+The Flyers' all-time W-L-T-OTL record at home is 35-13-11-0 in the regular season.
+The Flyers have won the last five home games.

 The only time a road team has recorded a shutout in this series was Detroit in 1969.